doramagnoni/plantcareQuiz/README.md

 ## Compatibility testing
- Site was tested across multiple virtual mobile devices and browsers.
-I checked all supported devicesin Chrome developer tools.
+ The site was tested across multiple virtual mobile devices and browsers.
+I checked all supported devices in Chrome developer tools.

 ---